-Moreover, the very periodization of gold production must be corrected.
+Moreover, the very periodisation of gold production must be corrected.
 Indeed, the production peak coincided with the 1720s and 1730s.
-A phase of slow but continuous decline in gold production started in 1741 and lasted until the first decades of the nineteenth century (Costa, Rocha and Sousa 2013, pp. 192-194).
+A phase of slow but continuous decline in gold production started in 1741 and lasted until the first decades of the 19th century (Costa et al. 2013, pp. 192-194).
 To call this a crisis, as the traditional narrative has tended to do, is incorrect.
 The decline from 1741 onwards occurred at minimal annual rates, and although in the medium and long term there was a reduction in gold production, there were years which witnessed better results, according to the Dutch gazettes, the reports of the French consuls, and the 1 per cent manifests.
-This also gives some legitimacy to the arguments presented to His Majesty by the city councils against the capitation system in the first half of the 1740s, although some of them were flagrant verbal exaggerations (Vasconcelos 1901-2, pp. 855-965; Carrara 2016, pp. 837-60).
+This also gives some legitimacy to the arguments presented to His Majesty by the city councils against the capitation system in the first half of the 1740s, although some of them were flagrant verbal exaggerations (de Vasconcelos 1901-1902, pp. 855-965; Carrara 2016, pp. 837-60).